-On Cape Breton’s rocky shoreline east of Sydney, Nova Scotia, the Fortress of Louisbourg brings you back into one of North America’s busiest 18th-century seaports.
-Founded by the French in 1713, this one-quarter reconstruction of the original French town and fortifications is the largest – and best – of its kind in North America, offering a wealth of experiences for visitors to enjoy.
+On Cape Bretons rocky shoreline east of Sydney, Nova Scotia, the Fortress of Louisbourg brings you back to French colonial life between 1713 and 1758.
+Louisbourg was a major fishing centre and cosmopolitan town situated on the trade routes between North America and Europe.
+This place was first the home of the Mi’kmaw people.
+In the 18th century, they were joined by the French alongside Basque, German, English, Irish, Scottish and African people.
+Today, this one-quarter reconstruction of the original French town and fortifications is the largest and best of its kind in North America, offering a wealth of experiences for visitors to enjoy.

 The Fortress of Louisbourg and its significance to Canada